 Check with an established cover maker or canvas provider as they may already have a pattern for your boat.
-I know one manufacturer, Fisher Canvas Products, Inc. of Burlington, NJ, has patterns dating back to the early 1960’s.
-Their covers are also exceptionally long-lived, some lasting as long as ten to fifteen years with proper care and repair.
+I know one manufacturer, Fisher Canvas Products, Inc. of Burlington, NJ, has patterns dating back to the early 1960s.
+Their covers are also exceptionally long-lived, some lasting as long as 10 to 15 years with proper care and repair.
 [Several years ago BoatTEST.com used to retail covers and used Taylor Made as our vendor.
 They make custom and generic covers.
 Customers were happy and the prices were right.—Ed.]

 What is it about sailors?
 It looks like he bought his covers at Goodwill.

 At the bottom of the cover food chain are the stock or generic covers sold by many boat stores.
 These are available in several grades of material.
-Most stores will have some sort of catalog or configuration sheet available, listing the different covers for different configurations of boats, i.e. vee-hull, cuddy cabin, bow riders, etc. Each configuration has several different length and beam configurations available.
+Most stores will have some sort of catalog or configuration sheet available, listing the different covers for different configurations of boats, e.g., V-hull, cuddy cabin, bow riders.
+Each configuration has several different length and beam configurations available.

 You can also use inflatable tow tubes (used for tubing and towed behind your boat) or similar products to support the cover.
 In some cases a framework may be necessary.
 I’ll discuss this at the end of the article.
 The important thing is to eliminate the sags and the flapping of the cover.

-This sailor obviously didn’t get his share of TARP funds.
-While he has saved money on his tarp, he will be paying dearly in the spring for the ice damage.
+While this sailor has saved money on his tarp, he will be paying dearly in the spring for the ice damage.
 Note the care with which the MasterCraft owner in the foreground has taken of his prized vessel.

 For every boat with a neatly fitted cover, I probably see a dozen others using the old standby, a blue, silver, green, white or black tarp.
 These tarps come in a bewildering selection of sizes, colors, weights and prices.
 You used to be able to tell the quality of the tarp by the color.
 Blue being the lowest quality with silver or green being the best.
-Now days it is much harder as the color no longer signifies the quality.
-Probably the best gauge of quality now is the weight, the heavier the tarp the better the material.
+Nowadays it is much harder as the color no longer signifies the quality.
+Probably the best gauge of quality now is the weight; the heavier the tarp, the better the material.
 They are much less expensive than any other type of cover.